herijooj/Kanye-Vault/Lyrics/Albums/2. Late Registration/Snips/His baby mama car and crib is bigger than his.md

 # His Baby Mama Car and Crib is Bigger Than His

-Eighteen years, eighteen years
+> [!quote] His Baby Mama Car and Crib is Bigger Than His Eighteen years, eighteen years
 She got one of your kids, got you for eighteen years
 I know somebody payin' child support for one of his kids